afrihost/swarm-process/README.md

 - [x] Finalize README.md - this however, should wait until the project code is fleshed out a little bit more
 - [x] Create interactive mode (`->tick()`)
 - [ ] Create public method to ask how many things left in the queue, and how many things are currently running
+- [x] Create closure callbacks for `->run()` to give more control to the user without having to write their own while loop